 In order to provide municipalities with up-to-date information adapted to their needs and concerns, the ministère des Transports du Québec has begun publishing a series of fact sheets on speed control.

-The first fact sheet published presented the primary traffic calming measures as well as an analysis procedure for the implementation of such measures.
-The second fact sheet specifically addresses speed humps and speed cushions, and outlines their characteristics as well as important factors to consider.
+The first published fact sheet presented the primary traffic calming measures as well as an analysis procedure for the implementation of such measures [21].
+The second fact sheet specifically addresses speed humps and speed cushions, and outlines their characteristics as well as important factors to consider [22].

-Both fact sheets are available on the ministère's website (www.mtq.gouv.qc.ca) under Partenaires - Municipalités - Sécurité routière.
-The next fact sheet to be published will present neckdowns (curb extensions at intersections).
+Both fact sheets are available on the ministère's website [23] under Partenaires-Municipalités-Sécurité routière.
 Examples of implementation procedures for traffic calming measures and speed control measures will also be outlined in order to share expert information on the matter.